Tiberiu18/log-parser-forwarder/README.md

 - Docker and Docker Compose
 - (optional) Ansible if you want to deploy remotely
 - (optional) Terraform for provisioning cloud resources
+- (optional) kubectl and Helm for running on Kubernetes

 ## Running locally